Ridgefield 9/11 ceremony: ‘Nothing can be taken for granted’

 At First Selectman Marconi’s invitation, people formed two lines to pick up white roses and lay them at the base of the monument, with Fire Chief Jerry Myers and Police Chief Jeff Kreitz leading, going first in the now traditional act of remembrance.
 Many bent down on a knee to offer a flower.
 Some lowered their heads in prayer or thought.
 A few reached out to lay a hand on the steel beam — as if absorbing some wordless message, or touching the shoulder of friend in parting.
 Old men in veterans hats saluted.
 The lines were long — one witness counted more than 300 at the event, and most who came waited in line to take their turn and lay a flower in tribute.

-The Chorale sang all the time that people waited, and put flowers on the monument.
+The chorale sang all the time that people waited, and put flowers on the monument.

-Piper Tom Elliott played ‘Amazing Grace.’
+The piper played ‘Amazing Grace.’